moali19/moali19/README.md

 💞️ I’m looking to collaborate on exciting open-source projects, especially those with a positive social impact.
 Let’s code something cool!

-📫 How to reach me: Drop me a message here or hit me up on www.linkedin.com/in/mohammedali03 Always happy to chat!
+📫 How to reach me: Drop me a messaage on my LinkedIn, Always happy to chat!

 Fun fact: When I’m not coding, I’m probably playing football, travelling, or brainstorming my next project. 🌍⚽💻